yilu1021/gdk-for-unity/content/docs/projects/fps/tutorial.md

 <%(#Expandable title="Why are we assigning the fields?")%>
 Each field in a component must have a unique id (within the component) which it is assigned to.

 This allows us to maintain backwards compatibility when schema changes.
-See [schemalang reference](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/schema/reference#components) for more info.
+See [schemalang reference](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/schema/reference#components) for more info.
 <%(/Expandable)%>

 **Step 5.** Add this folder to the GDK tools configuration.